Oh I can't wait for you to try this blueberry pancake bread!

 - Remove cake from the pan after 5 minutes and leave to cool completely before slicing.

 - To Defrost: thaw at room temperature.
-Optional: slightly warm in microwave for a few seconds to bring it back to life.
+Optional: slightly warm in the microwave for a few seconds to bring it back to life.